 3D Artwork From Frank Deardurff

 These artwork pieces are done with software called Bryce 3D.
-Many of these were designed nearly 20 years ago and was on a site that I had called "My Digital Dreams".
-Some of them were originally displayed at Deardurff.com my original site which I've not converted to genealogy research.
+Many of these were designed nearly 20 years ago and were on a site that I had called "My Digital Dreams".
+Some of them were originally displayed at Deardurff.com my original site which I've now converted to genealogy research.
 These images are designed in a wireframe workspace to get the layouts and materials are then applied before rendering for the final artwork.
-Quite time consuming but also fun and rewarding.
+Quite time-consuming but also fun and rewarding.
+Click the images below to see them larger on their own page.

 Futuristic workspace.
 This one was mostly done in Bryce 3D with some modifications done in Photoshop.
 If you look close on the workstation you can see this artwork being created in Bryce software on the computer screen.